Tuesday October 1st, 2024 ARCO

 Sustainability reporting

-Sustainability reporting, also known as non-financial or ESG (Environmental, Social, Governance) reporting, aims to provide more information about the activities of organisations than traditional financial reports.
+Sustainability reporting, also known as non-financial or ESG (Environmental, Social, Governance) reporting, aims to provide a broader picture of organizations rather than traditional financial reports.
 Sustainability Reports, in fact, include in-depth descriptions and information on the environmental, economic and social impacts generated by the day-to-day activities of companies.

 The growing importance given to this type of reporting is also underlined by the various initiatives launched at European level, including the promotion of impact finance and ESG investments.
 These have been followed by various directives that aim to place European companies within this framework.
 Going into detail, the directives are: